 A few days later, Mabel appeared at the Stable, in Philadelphia along with Gladys Mike, Bee Morton, Lulu Mae, and Harold Allen & His Jockeys.
 Although there are no prior listings for her there, a blurb said it was a return engagement for Mabel, who seemed to also be performing at another, unnamed, Philadelphia theater at the same time.

 On November 1, 1935, Mabel was back at the Apollo, this time with the Jimmie Lunceford Orchestra.
-The show was called the "Derby Day In Dixie Revue" and also featured the Harlem Highlanders, the Giants Of Harmony, 2 Jockeys & A Tout, Jelli Smith, Hattie Nolles, Little Bits & Jo-Jo [sic; should have been "Yo-Yo"], Buster Newman, Ventriloquist Rogers, and Louise Warner.
+The show was called the "Derby Day In Dixie Revue" and also featured the 4 Gobs, the Giants Of Harmony, 2 Jockeys & A Tout, Jelli Smith, Hattie Nolles, Little Bits & Jo-Jo [sic; should have been "Yo-Yo"], Buster Newman, Ventriloquist Rogers, and Louise Warner.

 An interesting blurb ran in the November 30 Pittsburgh Courier.
 Headed "Mable Scott", it went: